OpenBankProject/OBP-JVM/README.md

 Optional<Bank> bank = connector.getPrivateBank(bankId, userId);
 ```

-Examples for all methods in connector are here: `com.tesobe.obp.transport.spi.LegacyConnectorTest `.
+Examples for all methods in the connector are here: `com.tesobe.obp.transport.spi.LegacyConnectorTest `.

 ### Implementing Encoders and Decoders